FrancoisAouad/Eurisko-Code-Challenge/uploads/README.md

 ## Uploads

 Local storage to store file uploads and save their location the mongo database.
+The img and files directories will be created after req.

 -**file**: Contains all the document attachements for notes and other potential features